-The MASSGrant program is administered by the Commonwealth of Massachusetts for undergraduate students residing in Massachusetts with exceptional financial need.
+The MASSGrant program is administered by the Commonwealth of Massachusetts for undergraduate students with exceptional need who are residents of Massachusetts.
 Students must be enrolled in at least 12 credits per semester in order to be eligible for a MASSGrant.
-Only Massachusetts legal residents who meet the priority deadline are qualified to receive the MASSGrant.
+Students must have the FASFA filed by May 1st to be considered.

-Part-Time Grants
+Part-Time Grant

-Part-Time Grants are available for undergraduate students residing in Massachusetts with exceptional financial need, who are enrolled in at least 6 credits and less than 12 credits each semester.
+Massachusetts part-time grants is available for undergraduate Massachusetts residents with exceptional financial need, who are enrolled in between 6 credits to 12 credits each semester.
 The availability of the Part-Time Grant funding is limited.
 Awards are generally made to those students who completed their FAFSA by May 1.

-Massachusetts Gilbert Grants
+Massachusetts Gilbert Grant

-Massachusetts Gilbert Grants are for dependent undergraduate students residing in state with exceptional financial need.
+Massachusetts Gilbert Grant is for dependent undergraduate Massachusetts residents with exceptional financial need.
 Students must be enrolled in at least 12 academic credits per semester in order to be eligible for this grant.
-First consideration will be given to those students who meet the BAC priority deadline.
+First consideration will be given to those students who meet the BAC priority deadline of April 15th.